HumanSignal/label-studio/docs/source/guide/index.md

 Label Studio is supported for Python 3.5 or greater, running on Linux, Windows and MacOSX.

-> Note: for Windows users the default installation may fail building `lxml` package.
+> Note: for Windows users the default installation may fail to build `lxml` package.
 Consider manually installing it from [unofficial Windows binaries](https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) e.g. if you are running on x64 with Python 3.8, run `pip install lxml‑4.5.0‑cp38‑cp38‑win_amd64.whl`.

 ### Running with pip